renaissance-publishing/renaissance/content/chapters/25-items.md

 - **Broadhead**: *broadhead* arrows have large heads that trail *edges* that can be sharpened.
 Broadheads are particularly good at wounding flesh, and often cause bleeding.
 Broadhead arrows do +1 DV, and cause *Bleeding 1* on an exceptional or critical success.
 On the down-side, their large heads are somewhat more expensive.
 Broadhead arrows are Cost: Minor for 4 arrows.
 - **Needle**: *needle* arrows have an extremely narrow circular cross-section, like a needle.
 They are cheap to make, they are good at penetrating armor, and they fly further (owing to the lower drag).
 On the down-side, though, they are easy to deflect if they do not strike head-on.
 Needle arrows are AP 3, have the *Piercing* tag, and gain +25m to each range increment.
 If the attacker only scores a normal success, their DV is halved.
 Needle arrows are Cost: Minor for 8.
 - **Blunts**: *blunt* arrows are designed to *stun* a target, rather than kill it.
 Rather than being sharpened to a point, blunt arrows are… blunted.
 Some are even covered with hide, wadding, or another soft material.
 (Of course, users should be aware that any time you're causing trauma to a target, serious injury and death are always possibilities.)
 Blunt arrows halve the DV they do and are AP 0.
 Blunt arrows are Cost: Minor for 6.
+- **Rush**: the heads of *rush* arrows are magical; they induce air to flow quickly over their thin blades or wings.
+If an arrow where to be activated and held, this would produce a steady, strong breeze; when activated in flight, this propels the arrow powerfully forward.
+(This effect only lasts for a few seconds—long enough to be useful when fired at a target)  This allows these arrows to travel great distances and strike with extreme force; the fragility of the magical arrowhead somewhat limits their damage and armor-penetration, but the great speed at impact largely makes up for this.
+Rush arrows add +10m/+25m/+40m/+50m to each range bracket, +2 DV, but -1 AP (that is, they are worse at penetrating armor).
+One Rush arrow is Cost: Minor.

 As always, this list is not exhaustive; players and GMs should feel free to add more as desired.